Product Review: Nikon Prostaff P7 8 x 30.

 Price: £189.00(UK)

 The Japanese sports optics giant, Nikon, has firmly established itself as one of the most successful marketers of binoculars in the modern world.
 What sets them apart from the European manufacturers of sports optics is their excellent bang for buck.
 Another distinguishing feature of all the Nikon products I’ve tested is their excellent quality control.
+But, as we shall see, there are apparently limits to this.

 In the last few years, Nikon gave their entry-level and mid tier binoculars – the Prostaff and Monarch series- a makeover, incorporating more advanced features into these models that would have been quite out of the question only a decade ago.
 In this review I’ll be discussing my thoughts on the new Prostaff P7 8 x 30, the successor to the original Prostaff 7S 8 x 30 I reviewed back in 2020.